-When choosing your Reminder SMS copy, you can also give the patient the option to reply yes/no, confirm/cancel to the text message alongside a link to a confirmation page:
+When choosing your appointment reminder SMS copy, you can also give the patient the option to reply yes/no, confirm/cancel to the text message alongside a link to a confirmation page:

 - If the patient replies in the affirmative ("yes", "y", "confirm", etc.), this will be written back to the appointment book to show that the appointment has been confirmed.

-- If the patient replies in the negative ("no", "n", "cancel", etc.), this will either immediately remove the appointment from the book or send the request to the HotDoc Sidebar for your team to action, depending on your clinic's cancellation settings e.g. if you've turned off cancellations for an appointment type.
+- If the patient replies in the negative ("no", "n", "cancel", etc.), this will either immediately remove the appointment from the book or send the request to the HotDoc Sidebar for your team to action, depending on your practice's cancellation settings e.g. if you've turned off cancellations for an appointment type.

 What happens if the patient replies with something different?

-Sometimes, patients may respond to a SMS Reminder with something HotDoc does not recognise.
+Sometimes, patients may respond to an SMS appointment reminder with something HotDoc does not recognise.
 When this happens, this response will appear in your Sidebar to read and action accordingly.

-How to action a SMS response in the Sidebar
+How to action an SMS response in the Sidebar

 - When a patient replies with a response that HotDoc cannot recognise, you will firstly receive a notification in the Sidebar.